homolibere/NameGenerator/README.md

 Contributions are welcome!
 Here are some ways you can contribute:

-### Adding New Themes
+### Adding New Built-in Themes

+To add a new built-in theme to the library itself:

 1. Create a new JSON file in `src/NameGeneratorEngine/ThemeData/` following the existing structure
 2. Add the theme to the `Theme` enum in `src/NameGeneratorEngine/Enums/Theme.cs`
 3. Ensure the JSON file is marked as an embedded resource in the `.csproj` file
-4. Add unit tests for the new theme
+4. Add unit tests and property tests for the new theme
 5. Update this README with the new theme's characteristics

+Note: For most use cases, you can create custom themes at runtime without modifying the library.
+See the "Custom Themes" section above.

 ### Reporting Issues